omais-shafi/CUDAPrograms/README.md

 launchoverhead.cu  -----> It launches the empty kernel and we can obtain the overhead of the empty kernel.

-matrixmul.cu -----> It does matrix multiplication and contains one kernel for that.
-It also does data transfer from host to device and vice-versa.

 matrixkernel.cu -----> Does multiple kernel invocations of the same kernel and reports the overall time from the memory transfer to the kernel invocations

 matrixkernel_data.cu ----> Does multiple kernel invocations and reports the individual time for Host to Device transfer, kernel time and the Device to Host Transfer.